spacetracker-collab/Indian_Family_Of_Four_Carbon_Footprint_Calculator/README.md

 * Fiber Optics and Wireless Local Area Network
 * 4G and 5G

-We are also growing some Plants, that may offset some of the Carbon Prints
+We are also growing some Plants, that may offset some of the Carbon FootPrints

 **Miscellaneous Information**